zshipko/image2-rs/README.md

 # image2

-Another image processing library for Rust focused on generic, composable image operations.
+A Rust image processing crate focused on supporting a wide range of datatypes.

 ## Installation